-- A Writing Assignment consists of several key stages: defining the topic, formulating a hypothesis, drawing up a timetable, literature research and the writing phase. - There are two formats: - Literature Review a review paper in the relevant research field - Research proposal an NWO Open Competition Domain Science KLEIN-1 grant application - The Writing Assignment should have an in-depth discussion, in which students demonstrate their ability to critically evaluate hypotheses and results, presents their own views, and draws conclusions that point towards new research opportunities. - The body of the text (excluding legends, tables, footnotes, references, etc.) should typically be 6000-8000 words long.
+- A Writing Assignment consists of several key stages: defining the topic, formulating a hypothesis, drawing up a timetable, literature research and the writing phase. - There are two formats: - o Literature Review a review paper in the relevant research field - o Research proposal an NWO Open Competition Domain Science KLEIN-1 grant application - The Writing Assignment should have an in-depth discussion, in which students demonstrate their ability to critically evaluate hypotheses and results, presents their own views, and draws conclusions that point towards new research opportunities. - The body of the text (excluding legends, tables, footnotes, references, etc.) should typically be 6000-8000 words long.
 It should be emphasized that the content is more important than the number of words.
 The assignment should include minimally 25 and maximally 60 references. - The assignment should be written in English and contain a summary specifically aimed at informing the general audience about the content (plain language summary in Dutch or English, 500 words, high school Biology or science level).
 The assignment is allowed to be written in Dutch, if the writing assignment is conducted at a company or organization that requires a Dutch report.
-In this case, an English summary is required. - References: up-to-date reviews, based on recent literature (maximally 5 years old, of which two are maximally 3 years old) are more useful to students and their supervisors than reviews based on older literature.
+In this case, an English summary is required. - The GSLS has Generative Al guidelines in place to help students and supervisors navigate the use of these tools responsibly and effectively.
+Please also refer to the GSLS GenAl Research Project Guidelines.
+Students should always discuss first with you as supervisor before using Generative Al in their project. - References: up-to-date reviews, based on recent literature are more useful to students and their supervisors than reviews based on older literature.
 A review based on recent literature has the added benefit of containing fewer references.